Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 Why Recovery Conversations Need More Voices in Women's Health

 So much of the conversation around endometriosis focuses on the journey to diagnosis, and rightly so.
 The diagnostic delay is one of the most painful parts of this experience.
 But surgery is a beginning, not an ending.
-The recovery period after endometriosis excision surgery is where many women begin to encounter a different layer of challenges: nervous system rewiring, emotional processing, and the slow, uneven work of relearning what life feels like outside of survival mode.
-These conversations deserve more space in women's health.
+The recovery period after endometriosis excision surgery can bring a different layer of healing: nervous system regulation, gentle movement, breathing, emotional processing, and learning how to trust your body again after years of pain.

 If you are reading this in the middle of your own recovery, please know that your experience is valid.
-The emotional weight of healing is not weakness, and it is not separate from the physical work of getting better.
-It is part of it.
+Healing is not about forcing your body to bounce back.
+It is about learning how to support it with patience, awareness, movement, rest, and grace.
 Sharing what recovery actually looks like, including the good days, the hard days, and the slow rebuilding of trust with a body that has carried so much, is one of the most meaningful contributions any of us can make to women's health advocacy.

 Frequently Asked Questions